The three realistic options

 Pros: No advance booking needed.
 Regulated pricing.
 Available most hours.

-Cons: Fares are higher than ride-hail apps.
+Cons: Fares are usually higher than ride-hail apps.
 You may wait in a queue during busy periods.
 Vehicle quality varies.
 No child seats available.

 Uber and ride-hail